stashed/docs/docs/guides/latest/platforms/gke.md

 - `spec.target.ref` refers to the target workload where the recovered data will be stored.
 - `spec.target.volumeMounts` specifies a list of volumes and their mountPath where the data will be restored.
+  - `mountPath` must be same `mountPath` as the original volume because Stash stores absolute path of the backed up files.
+If you use different `mountPath` for the restored volume the backed up files will not be restored into your desired volume.

 Let's create the `RestoreSession` crd we have shown above,